How to Enable or Disable Handwriting in Windows 11

 What is 🪟 Windows 11 ink handwriting?

-Windows 11 ink handwriting lets you write directly into text fields using your digital pen, similar to how you’d use a keyboard.
+Windows 11 ink handwriting lets you write directly into text fields using a digital pen, functioning as a replacement for physical keyboards.

 Does 🪟 Windows 11 have a writing program?